|Maps:||LPI Nerriga 8927-4N 1:25000|

 From Goulburn, take the turnoff to Bungonia State Conservation Area, just past the big petrol stations at Marulan.
 Continue through Bungonia, and then Windellama, crossing the Shoalhaven River at the bridge at Oallen Ford.
 Turn left towards Nerriga/Nowra, and pass through Nerriga to cross the Endrick River.
 The Tolwong Rd turnoff is on the left at the top of the next major hill.

 Alternatively, take the HMAS Albatross turn-off from Nowra, veer left at the roundabout, and follow this for about 5km.
 Turn on to the Nowra-Braidwood Rd on the right just before the Nowra airport.
-If you are driving in the night before, there is a very good car campsite (Nerriga 466144) on the left about 3km before Greta's Rd.
+If you are driving in the night before, there is a good car campsite (Nerriga MGA468144) on the left about 250m before Gretas Rd.

-Either way, take the Tolwong Rd turnoff (Nerriga 400143) to the north, signposted as Touga Rd.
+Either way, take the Tolwong Rd turnoff (Nerriga MGA398142) to the north, signposted as Touga Rd.
 This is dirt but reasonably good quality.
 The Jumps is reached about 7km down the road.
-To get to Quiera Clearing, continue on 3km to a junction and take the right fork Quiera Clearing is 4km past the junction.
+To get to Quiera Clearing, continue on 3km to a junction and take the right fork.
+Quiera Clearing is 4km past the junction.
 This is private property.
 Drive through the clearing and park on the right hand side beyond the private property.